 Once we finished our food at the restaurant, we took a bus to a nearby subway entrance and began our trip to Anguk station, which is our stop for going to insa-dong.

 At Anguk station in the underground section there was a display of Dokdo, a set of volcanic islands.

 We left the station and walked over to Insa-dong.
 I've been here once before with T, in February.
-This time we took the time to show Michael around.
+This time we took the time to show M around.

 There was an entire store dedicated to cat-themed products.
 My mom would have loved this place!